UniPassID/web3-onboard/packages/unipass/README.md

 ## Parameters

-- `options.connect` -- Connection options for the default networkId, name of the app.

-- `options.connect.chainId` -- Default chainId.
+- `options.chainId` -- Default chainId.

-- `options.connect.returnEmail` -- If true, email will return when connect function been called.
+- `options.returnEmail` -- If true, email will return when connect function been called.

-- `options.connect.appSettings` -- Config appName, appIcon and theme.
+- `options.appSettings` -- Config appName, appIcon and theme.

 ## Usage